ishwarrimal/btc-predictor/README.md

 1. **React**: The frontend is built using React for the user interface.
 2. **Redux**: Used for state management, especially for handling the requests for Bitcoin price updates and managing the game state.
-3. **TypeScript: TypeScript is used to ensure type safety and better code quality.
+3. **TypeScript**: TypeScript is used to ensure type safety and better code quality.
 4. **React Testing Library (RTL)**: Used for testing React components.

 ### Authentication: